quaderno/quaderno-edd/readme.txt

 1. Copy your API token and API URL from your Quaderno account
 2. Paste it on the Quaderno settings page
 3. Checkout screen
-4. Example of a receipt
+4. Example of an invoice

 == Changelog ==

+= 1.35.1 – October 18, 2023 =
+* Fix: the email tag must return the URL instead of an HTML link

 = 1.35.0 – October 16, 2023 =
 * New: add a email tag to show a link to the final invoice